-Requirements for Texas Driver Education
+Texas Driver Education Requirements

 The Texas Department of Public Safety (DPS) requires anyone under the age of 24 to complete an approved drivers ed course before receiving their drivers license.
-The requirements for teens, age 14-17 and adults, age 18-24 are considerably different.
+The requirements for teens age 14-17, and adults age 18-24 are considerably different.
 Listed below are the driver education requirements for both teens and adults in the state of Texas.

-Texas Driver Education Requirements for Teens
+Drivers Ed Requirements for Teens

-- Student must be at least 14 years of age prior to beginning the course, however, the student may not test for their learners permit until they are at least 15 years of age.
+- Student must be at least 14 years of age prior to beginning the course.
+However, the student may not test for their learners permit until they are at least 15 years of age.

-- Submit Request for a Parent Taught Driver Education (PTDE) Packet (Form DL-92) to the Texas Department of Licensing and Regulation (TDLR).
+- Submit Request for Parent Taught Driver Education (PTDE) Packet (Form DL-92) to the Texas Department of Licensing and Regulation (TDLR).

 - No instruction is permitted prior to the student receiving their Parent Taught Driver Education Course from TDLR.